adityachanna/Reasoning-Deepseek/README.md

 ### Experiment 1: Supervised Fine-Tuning (SFT)

-The LLaMA 3.2 3B model was fine-tuned using a curated dataset designed to promote reasoning skills.
-This dataset included examples with explicit chain-of-thought reasoning, similar to the "cold-start" data described in the DeepSeek-R1 paper, although at a much smaller scale.
+The LLaMA 3.2 3B model was fine-tuned using a curated dataset(Rombo-Org/Optimized_Reasoning) designed to promote reasoning skills.
+This dataset included examples with explicit chain-of-thought reasoning(Got from Deepseek R1), similar to the "cold-start" data described in the DeepSeek-R1 paper, although at a much smaller scale.
 The prompt format was:

 ```
 Reasoning: